dralshehri/hijridate/CONTRIBUTING.md

 You may want to make some changes to the package codebase.
 For example, to fix a bug, to add a new feature, or to update documentation.
 You can do so by following these simple steps:
 1. Fork [GitHub repository](https://github.com/dralshehri/hijri-converter).
 2. Clone your repository locally.
-3. Create a new branch from `next`
-4. Make your code changes.
+3. Make your code changes.
-5. Push it back to your repository.
+4. Push it back to your repository.
-6. Create a pull request on GitHub.
+5. Create a pull request on GitHub.

 ## Developing Locally